Biden To Give High-stakes Address As Trump Rematch Looms - UrduPoint

 Biden To Give High-stakes Address As Trump Rematch Looms

-US President Joe Biden faces one of the most critical moments of his political career Thursday, with a State of the Union speech aimed at convincing skeptical voters the 81-year-old is fit to beat Donald Trump in November's election

-Washington, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2024) US President Joe Biden faces one of the most critical moments of his political career Thursday, with a State of the Union speech aimed at convincing skeptical voters the 81-year-old is fit to beat Donald Trump in November's election.
+Washington, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) US President Joe Biden prepared for one of the most critical moments of his political career Thursday, with a State of the Union speech aimed at convincing skeptical voters the 81-year-old is fit to beat Donald Trump in November's election.

-Set for 9:00 pm (0100 GMT Friday) and expected to last around an hour, the speech at the US Capitol is possibly Biden's best chance before November to trumpet his achievements and set out what he would do in a second term.
+Republican former president Trump, 77, who is seeking a historic White House comeback, continually mocks Biden's health and mental acuity, despite his own repeated verbal slips.

-Biden said on the eve of the address that he had done "more over three years than most presidents have in eight," and he is prepared to announce plans for tax cuts for working families and cheaper prescription drugs.
+Trailing Trump in recent polls, Biden said that he had done "more over three years than most presidents have in eight," and he is prepared to announce plans for tax cuts for working families and cheaper prescription drugs.

-"You hired me to get the job done, build an economy that works for working people, and make life better for families," Biden wrote on X. "I'll update you on our progress and lay out the path ahead."
+The White House also released a light-hearted video showing Biden talking to Hollywood stars who have previously played US presidents, including Geena Davis, Michael Douglas and Morgan Freeman.

 In line with tradition, First Lady Jill Biden will host a number of guests chosen to highlight the White House's priorities.